Keith-S-Thompson/the-flat-trantor-society/NNN-c-standard-quibbles.md

 ### What is an lvalue?

+The definition of the term *lvalue* has changed several times over the years.
+The "L" part of the name was originally an abbreviation of the word "left"; an *lvalue* can appear on the left hand side of an expression, and an *rvalue* can appear on the right hand side.

+**TODO**: Discuss older definitions of *lvalue* and *rvalue* (the result of evaluating an expression rather than the expression itself).

+- Kernigan & Ritchie, "The C Programming Language", 1st edition, 1978:

+  > An *object* is a manipulatable region of storage; an *lvalue*
+  > is an expression referring to an object.

+  This suffers from the same problem as the later ISO C90 definition;
+  see below.

-- C90 6.2.2.1: An *lvalue* is an expression (with an object type or an incomplete type other than **`void`**) that designates an object.
+- C90 6.2.2.1:

+  > An *lvalue* is an expression (with an object type or an
+  > incomplete type other than **`void`**) that designates an object.

   Problem: Though this conveys the intent, it implies that a dereferenced null pointer is *not* an lvalue, which makes lvalue-ness an execution time property.
+This is clearly not the intent.

-- C99 6.3.2.1p1: An *lvalue* is an expression with an object type or an incomplete type other than **`void`**; if an lvalue does not designate an object when it is evaluated, the behavior is undefined.
+- C99 6.3.2.1p1:
+  > An *lvalue* is an expression with an object type or an incomplete
+  > type other than **`void`**; if an lvalue does not designate an
+  > object when it is evaluated, the behavior is undefined.

   Problem: This says that any expression of an appropriate type is an lvalue, which is certainly not the intent.
 For example, it says that